Code-Institute-Submissions/family_organiser/readme.md

 - A notification will be sent to each user that has been invited, a invitation page be shown after the notification has been selected.
 On this page the user can remove the invite or accept, adding them to the event.

+- Also the user can save this event to their Google Calendar with just one click at the top of the page.
+This has been added to make sure the user dosen't forget any events coming in the future.

 ## Bugs

 ### Shopping page